asmecher/beacon/README.md

 ### Parsing the access logs

-To look through the access logs for beacons that might identify new installations (or provide updates from already-seen ones), use the tool `processBeaconLog.php`.
+To look through the access logs for beacons that might identify new installations (or provide updates from already-seen ones), use the `process-log` command.
 For usage information, run:

 ```
-php processBeaconLog.php -h
+php beacon.php process-log -h
 ```

 This is a single-threaded tool that can handle a large number of log entries relatively quickly.

 Additional processing done at this stage:
 - OAI URLs are filtered for common development/testing characteristics like `localhost`.
 These are skipped.
-(Details: https://github.com/asmecher/beacon/blob/main/processBeaconLog.php#L83)
+(Details: https://github.com/asmecher/beacon/blob/main/src/Entities/Endpoints.php#L12)
 - Some basic deduplication is done.
 If the OAI URL (excluding its `http`/`https` protocol and `www.` prefix) and stats ID are already in the database, a new entry is not created.
 (Details: https://github.com/asmecher/beacon/blob/main/classes/Endpoints.inc.php#L18)

 ### Extracting the context list

 In this stage, a list of contexts (e.g. journals) is extracted from each OAI endpoint.

-To extract the context list, use the tool `extractContexts.php`.
+To extract the context list, use the `scan` command.
 For usage information, run:

 ```
-php extractContexts.php -h
+php beacon.php scan -h
 ```

 This is a multi-threaded tool that allows potentially several minutes for each beacon entry.
 Timeouts, concurrency, etc. are all configurable.
 Records can be selected for update by OAI URL.
 See the usage information for details.